sethnlewis/Policing-Bias/README.md

 ## Evaluation
 The below dataframe compares the results of the various above-mentioned models.
 Note that the bottom two entries correspond to XG Boost models created using *exclusively* racial data in an attempt to isolate the predictive power of race.
+Refer to the full Jupyter notebook for further details and exploration.

 ![Model Results DataFrame](./images/Results-DF.png)